kevinmeredith/nescala2017/talk.md

 ### Definitions

-* Property-Based Testing -
+* Property-Based Testing
-	* Versus Unit Tests
+	* In comparison to Unit Testing:
 		> "closely related to the difference between specifications and tests" (ScalaCheck: Definitive Guide).
 	* More powerful and concise than Unit Tests
 * Property